GeomScale/volesti/examples/Autopoint/README.md

 ### 3.The pdf is defined using a mixture of multi-dimensional gaussian distribution with multi-dimensional data.

-1. Generate data points from mixture of multi-dimensional gaussian distribution d can be change to any integer number, but it should be the same as unsigned int dim variable in MultidimensionalGaussian_mixture_autopoint.cpp
+1. Generating data points from a mixture of multi-dimensional gaussian distribution with mean of dimension d.
+The variable d can be changed to be any integer number, but it should be the same as unsigned int dim variable in MultidimensionalGaussian_mixture_autopoint.cpp
 ```
 python generate_multidimensional_gaussian_mixture_data.py -d=4 > data.txt
 ```